You are currently viewing Kundalini Yoga: Benefits, Techniques, Meditation & Beginner’s Guide

 Kundalini Yoga is less about physical prowess than inner transformation, quite in contrast to the physically intense yogas.
 Over time and with practice, people notice an improving in the body as well as happiness.

-Comparing Kundalini Yoga with Other Styles of Yoga
+Kundalini Yoga with Other Styles of Yoga

 Why Kundalini Yoga is Unique